Wiener integrals with respect to the two-parameter tempered Hermite random fields: Spectral representation of the two-parameter tempered Hermite field

 \section{Spectral representation of the two-parameter tempered Hermite field}

 The aim of this section is to analyze more deeply the class of the two-parameter tempered Hermite field.
-The representation \eqref{tHs} is supported on the real line and on the time domain.
-There are also equivalent spectral integral representations on the real line.
-This is the subject of this section.
+The representation \eqref{tHs} is defined on the real line and on the time domain.
+In the sequel, we will introduce equivalent spectral integral representations defined on the real line of the process.